 In order to help the integration process, owners can install pheromone plugin sprays around their home.
 These are known to calm and settle cats.

 This particular plugin is currently reduced on Amazon.
-It has been highly rated customers, and is an effective way to calm cats, and fix behavioural issues.
+It has been a highly rated customer, and is an effective way to calm cats, and fix behavioral issues.
 Grab the deal whilst it’s still on!

 Now onto the exciting, yet nerve racking stage of the 10 step integration process!

 During this step, your aim is to introduce the two cats to each other.
-Cats will remain physically separate during this stage, to avoid cat fight encounters where owner and cats can both become hurt, or stressed.
+Cats will remain physically separate during this stage, to avoid catfight encounters where the owner and cats can both become hurt, or stressed.